pileon/ptmud-ng/mechanics.md

 the skill check, or have some affection (through other skills, spells or equipment) that modifies the skill percentage.

+Training a multi-session skill becomes harder and harder the higher percentage the character already knows the skill.
+Training from zero to 10 will be easy, but from 90 to 100 will be extremely hard, and if the characters intelligence isn't high enough can even fail.
+Learning skills is a logarithmic curve.

+Skills are commonly taught by specific NPC teachers in the game, but can also be trained through continuous and common usage.
+For the higher percentages of a skill, practical use is almost always the best way to increase skill knowledge.

 ## Spells

 Spells are a special-case of skills: They are skills that needs to be trained